Xiphe/THEMASTER/readme.md

 3rd Party
 ---------

-This plugin uses and includes some scipts from other people.
+This plugin uses and includes some scripts from other people.
 Here is a list:

 ###PHP